-- 4.1 It is proposed that a building is erected around an existing borehole, Borehole 6, which is used to extract water carried by an underground pipe to the nearby water bottling and distribution plant.
-The existing extraction pipes above the borehole require shielding from the elements. - 4.2 The building will be 4.85 metres by 3.15 metres and up to 3.135 metres high and constructed of stone-faced blockwork with double access door on one elevation.
+- 4.1 It is proposed that a building is erected around an existing borehole, borehole 8, that is used to extract water which is then carried by an underground pipe to the nearby water bottling and distribution plant.
+The existing extraction pipes above the borehole require shielding from the elements. - 4.2 The building will be 5.65 metres by 5.10 metres and up to 3.5 metres high and constructed of stone-faced blockwork with double access door on one elevation.
 The flat roof is surrounded by a shallow parapet.
 There will be a hatch in the roof to allow access for cranes to extract or input machinery or pipes.
-The dimensions have been revised since Trysor prepared the specification in order to accommodate more equipment. - 4.3 The well-head is currently covered by a dark green metal cabinet. - 4.4 There are three other well-heads within the same field as Borehole 6.
+The dimensions have been revised since Trysor prepared the specification in order to accommodate more equipment. - 4.3 The well-head is currently covered by a dark green metal cabinet. - 4.4 There are three other well-heads within the same field as borehole 8.